gecko0307/electronvolt/README.md

 Download
 --------
 The project is still far from being finished, but you already can give it a shot: download a recent testbuild for your OS from [here](https://www.dropbox.com/sh/mmh9qod4x2nsuyi/66ZW6KX7N6).
-Also visit our [GameJolt page](http://gamejolt.com/games/action/atrium/46185) and [development blog](http://dlanggamedev.blogspot.ru) (in Russian).

 Build from source
 -----------------